List of Blaze and the Monster Machines episodes

 Blaze and the Monster Machines is a CGI-animated computer-animated interactive children's television series with a focus on teaching STEM (science, technology, engineering and mathematics) that premiered on Nickelodeon on October 13, 2014.
 The series revolves around Blaze, a monster truck, and his driver, AJ, as they have adventures in Axle City and learn about various STEM concepts which help them on their way.
-Joining them is the human mechanic Gabby and their monster truck friends Stripes, Starla, Darington and Zeg as well as their rival Crusher and his sidekick Pickle.
-Then later on, Watts join the main cast in Season 3.
+Joining them is the mechanic Gabby and their monster truck friends Stripes, Starla, Darington, and Zeg as well as their rival Crusher and his goofy sidekick Pickle.
+Then later on, Watts and Sparkle join the main cast in Seasons 3 and 7.